Murder of Travis Alexander: Penalty phase

-On May 23, the sentencing phase of Arias' trial resulted in a hung jury, prompting the judge to declare a mistrial for that phase.
+On May 23, the sentencing phase of Arias's trial resulted in a hung jury, prompting the judge to declare a mistrial for that phase.
 The jury had reached an 8–4 decision in favor of the death penalty.
 After the jury was discharged, jury foreman Zervakos stated that the jury found the responsibility of weighing the death sentence overwhelming, but were horrified when their efforts ended in a mistrial.
 "By the end of it, we were mentally and emotionally exhausted," he said.
 "I think we were horrified when we found out that they had actually called a mistrial, and we felt like we had failed."

-On May 30, Maricopa County attorney Bill Montgomery discussed the next steps at a news conference.
-He said that he was confident that an impartial jury could be seated, but that it was possible that lawyers and the victim's family could agree to scrap the trial in favor of a life sentence with no parole.
-Arias had said: "I don't think there is an untainted jury pool anywhere in the world right now.
-That's what it feels like.
-But I still believe in the system to a degree, so we'll just go through that if that happens."
-Defense attorneys responded: "If the diagnosis made by the State's psychologist is correct, the Maricopa County Attorney's Office is seeking to impose the death penalty upon a mentally ill woman who has no prior criminal history.
-It is not incumbent upon Ms. Arias' defense counsel to resolve this case."
+On May 30, Maricopa County Attorney Bill Montgomery said he was confident that an impartial jury could be seated, but that it was possible that lawyers and the victim's family could agree to scrap the trial in favor of a life sentence with no parole.
+The defense responded, "If the diagnosis made by the State's psychologist is correct, the Maricopa County Attorney's Office is seeking to impose the death penalty upon a mentally ill woman who has no prior criminal history.
+It is not incumbent upon Ms. Arias'[s] defense counsel to resolve this case."
+And Arias, while reaffirming her belief in the criminal justice system, questioned whether an impartial jury could be seated in light of the coverage of the trial.